A degree bound for families of rational curves on surfaces: Algorithm for constructing examples

 Similary we find

 From \LEM{step}.\Mrefmclaim{c}, it follows that $R_i^2=-n(i)$.
-From the projection formula in \SEC{theory} it follows that $R_iR_j=D_lR_i=K_lR_i=0$ for $i,j\in[0,l]$. \end{proof}
+From the projection formula in \SEC{theory} it follows that $R_i\cdot R_j=D_\ell \cdot R_i=K_\ell \cdot R_i=0$ for $0\leq i,j \leq\ell$. \end{proof}

 The following algorithm outputs\Md for a given level, invariants of minimal ruled pair and the degree of the first ruled pair\Md invariants that follow the combinatorics of an adjoint chain.
-Moreover, the upper bound of \THM{bound} approximates the input level as close as possible.
+Moreover, the input level is as close as possible to the upper bound of \THM{bound} in terms of the invariants.
 The adjoint chain invariants in \EXM{bound} were constructed with this algorithm and proof that the upper bounds of \THM{bound} are tight in a combinatorial sense.